Kingxukai/linux/Documentation/scsi/arcmsr_spec.rst

 	byte 8            TITLE.JPG data (each page must be 2000 bytes)

 			  ..
 Note:: page0 1st 2 byte must be
-				    actual length of the JPG file
+				    actual length of the woke JPG file
 	================  =============================================

 GUI_POLL_EVENT